 (Tilt Frames cost about $50 per panel)

-The front (northern) section of the roof is chopped up so much we would need to use optimisers in order to make it work.
+The front (northern) section of the roof is chopped up so much that we would need to use optimisers in order to make it work.
 This would not only increase the cost of both labour and materials, it would unnecessarily detract from the street appeal of the house.

 The large back roof is pitched at 10 degrees towards the south.
 South is obviously not the ideal orientation to install solar, so enter the tilt frame conversation.